mdaines/viz-js/README.md

 This project is a Makefile for building [Graphviz](http://www.graphviz.org) with [Emscripten](http://kripken.github.io/emscripten-site/) and a simple wrapper for using it in the browser.

+## Become a Patron

+Help make Viz.js better by [supporting me on Patreon](https://patreon.com/mdaines).
+Thank you!

 ## Getting Viz.js

 Install with Bower: